enkidevs/curriculum/General/Networking/types-of-networks.md

 This token passing is a channel access method providing fair access for all stations, and eliminating the collisions of contention-based access methods.

-[3:ATM] is a high-speed networking standard designed to support both *voice* and *data* communications. `ATM` is normally utilised by **Internet** service providers on their private long-distance networks.

 ---
 ## Practice